naymspace/generator-naymspace-wp-plugin/README.md

 #### Database
 This is just a stub.
 Please contribute!

+## Goals of this project
+* Make the wordpress plugin ecosystem a better place.
+No more 3000-lines-of-code-files!
+* Be be sparing with resources: load and process things only when they are really needed to.
+* Keep code maintain- and extendable via modules.
+* Encourage best pratices.

 ## TODO
-* Retrieve options via Helper.
-* Default values for options.
-* Add AJAX-module
+* Add more modules (AJAX)
-* Add more functionality to database-module
+* Add more functionality to the database-module
-* use plugin-name for options-page

 ## License